Arctia parthenos (Harris, 1850)

 This distinctive species is unlikely to be confused with other moths.
-Platyprepia virginalis is similar in size and has a black and orange hindwing, but its forewing is black, not brown.
+Arctia virginalis is similar in size and has a black and orange hindwing, but its forewing is black, not brown.

 This species is widely distributed across Canada and through the Rocky Mountains extending to the Blue Mountains, but is usually uncommon to rare in riparian habitats and mixed hardwood-conifer forests at middle to high elevations.
 However, population explosions may occur locally during cool, wet years as in the Blue Mountains of northeastern Oregon during 1993.

 Arctia parthenos occurs throughout most of central and eastern British Columbia, including the far northern portion of the province.
 It occurs in northern Idaho, northern Washington as far west as the Methow Valley, Okanogan County, and in the Blue Mountains of southeastern Washington and adjacent Oregon.

 This species has a wide distribution in boreal North America.
 It occurs from Alaska to Labrador, even extending above the arctic circle near the Mackenzie River.
 The range extends south to New Mexico and Arizona in the Rocky Mountains and to North Carolina in the Appalachian Mountains.